-Trump administration considers moving U.S. embassy in Israel
+Trump administration considers moving U.S. Embassy in Israel

 Greenlighting such a plan would signal U.S. recognition of Jerusalem as Israel's capital, infuriating Palestinians who claim the eastern sector of the city, captured by Israel in 1967, as their capital.
 Vice President Mike Pence confirmed in a speech this week that the administration is studying the issue.

-Israeli media reports Wednesday indicated that President Donald Trump does intend to move the embassy and that a decision could come as early as Sunday.
-White House press secretary Sarah Huckabee Sanders said those reports were “premature,” adding, "We have nothing to announce."
+Israeli media reports Wednesday indicated that Trump does intend to move the embassy and that a decision could come as early as Sunday.
+White House Press Secretary Sarah Huckabee Sanders said those reports were "premature," adding, "We have nothing to announce."

 "This step would kill the possibility of a peace deal any time soon," said Ilan Goldenberg, director of the Middle East security program at the Center for a New American Security, a Washington-based progressive think tank.
 "The Arab states would be furious.
 The Jordanians would be worried.
 The Palestinians would walk away from any discussion."